LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

     navTitle: Track Configurations
     pdfs: []
     title: Track Configuration Examples
   - body: >-
-      ### Manual Transfer Overhead Conveyor Systems

-      * Working loads of up to 3,250 lbs (1600 Kg)

-      * Smooth movement through transfer devices such as:
-        * Switches
-        * Bends
-        * Turntables
-      * Modular design

-      * Allows infinite design possiblilities

-      * Easily updated, changed or modified as required

-      * Electro galvanized to meet tough working environments for both inside and outside work areas

-      #### Storage Space Utilization

-      The use of automatic switches and precision bent 90 degree track, allows for a flight bar travelling along the manual overhead conveyor track, to be side shifted, and stored in an accumulating idle area for storage or process dwell time.
-The Overhead Conveyor Systems C1 catalogue displays the different modular fittings to achieve precise track placement for maximum space utilization.

-      #### Overhead Load Positioning

-      The enclosed precision track has tapered sides to ensure that the load carrying trolleys self locate to run freely and smoothly with minimal force required to move the loaded trolley.
-Repeatable positioning of loaded trolleys is achieved throughout the entire manual overhead conveyor system.

-      #### NikoTrack Overhead Turntable Detour System

-      The unique NikoTrack Turntable Detour system allows for multiple overhead track systems to be interconnected.
-Loads or flight bars are easily transferred between different processes or areas of the plant.
-Turntables are an ergonomic solution to multiple conveyor destination systems, reducing capital expenditure on more complex overhead conveyor track layouts.
-    navTitle: Further Details
-    title: Further Details
-  - body: >-
       If you would like to receive a no obligation quotation for a system you are planning, then please complete the following form, and we will get